OzodN/LibraryManagementSystem/README.md

    git clone https://github.com/OzodN/LibraryManagementSystem.git
    cd LibraryManagementSystem
 3. Open the project in IntelliJ IDEA (or your favorite IDE).
-4. Run the MainMenu class located in the ui package.
+4. Run the Main.java class located in the src package.

 👨‍💻 Author